 To choose the upholstery, first order fabric swatches to check the feel, and to also help you see the colour in situ against existing décor.
 Many companies will send you swatches free of charge, so go crazy and order the top contenders.
 Place the swatches somewhere in your current living room and live with it for a while, to see if you still feel the same love after a few days.

 Consider how the fabric will wear and if it will really suit your lifestyle.
-You might love the luxury of a velvet sofa, but it’s a high-maintenance fabric that will frequently need brushing down to avoid dirt and dust become ingrained – perhaps not a great option if you have kids or pets.
+You might love the luxury of a velvet sofa, but it’s a high-maintenance fabric that will frequently need brushing down to avoid dirt and dust become ingrained – perhaps not a great option if you have kids or pets unless you choose a stain resistant option.
 Leather sofas, on the other hand, are pretty durable, and if you opt for aniline leather, they are only going to look better the more worn they get.
 A semi-aniline leather will give your sofa a good grain surface, improving its robustness and light-fastness.

 If the piece is for a family space, you should probably opt for a tough and tightly woven design.
 Think, too, about whether to choose fixed covers, which are generally cheaper, or removable styles that can be washed or dry-cleaned.
 Many fabrics can be given protective treatments and insured when you buy.